-In addition to produce, these Washington State farmers markets are known for live music, handcrafted goods from local artisans, and tasty food trucks and stalls.
-While some markets are open seasonally from spring or summer through fall, others can be found in more permanent spaces year-round.
-Here’s just a sampling of markets where you can experience the state’s bounty.
+In addition to fresh produce, these Washington State farmers markets are known for live music, handcrafted goods, and tasty food stalls.
+While some markets are open seasonally from spring or summer through fall, others are open year-round in more permanent spaces.
+The Washington State Farmers Market Association’s directory map makes it easy to find a market near you.

 Washington State Farmers Markets